XronosSchedulingLtd/schedulerinstallationdocs/operatingsystem.rst

 Boot your machine (or VM) with the installation image and follow the instructions.
 At each choice, take the default offered except at the stage of choosing the packages to install.
-At that point, un-tick "Debian Desktop Environment" and "Web server" and tick "SSH Server".
+At that point, un-tick "Debian Desktop Environment" and tick "SSH Server".
 There's no point in having a graphical desktop environment on a headless server - it's a waste of resources - but you will need to have an SSH server running in order to be able to connect to it.